 It is important to understand the success of the event by briefing your team and contracted services as well as key stakeholders.

-Set up a debrief meeting to discuss what COVIDSafety measures worked well and areas of improvement for future events.
+Set up a debrief meeting to discuss what COVID Safety measures worked well, the challenges of COVID 19 and areas of improvement for planning for future events.